 The higher the operating profit margin percentage, the more profitable the business.

 What’s more, increasing sales without a significant increase in operating costs is crucial to growing profits.
-Thus, a knowledge of operating expenses is helpful, as finance teams can drill into expense line items to see outliers and trends and then look for ways to reign those in.
+That’s why understanding OpEx is helpful, as finance teams can drill into expense line items to see outliers and trends and then look for ways to reign those in.